 - Only a BSB spec Motec ECU or standard/kit ECU available from or listed by the manufacturer maybe used.
-The addition of a power commander type fuelling and ignition module only device type maybe used with the standard or kit ECU. - No additional traction control type devices maybe added. - The RPM limit will be manufacturers stated maximum RPM + 750 RPM.
+The addition of a power commander type fuelling and ignition module only device type maybe used with the standard or kit ECU.
+Flashing of the ECU is permitted. - No additional traction control type devices maybe added. - The RPM limit will be manufacturers stated maximum RPM + 750 RPM.
 A dynometer will be used to check power output (motorcycles must be submitted for checks on the dynometer by no later than noon on Wednesday of practice week).